PhantomGamesDevelopment/TWM2/README.md

 	  * Added a 100.0 damage modifier to all zombie types for Blade of Vengeance
 	    * This includes player zombies.
 	  * Removed the clause that bosses could not be damaged by the Blade of Vengeance
-	    * Bosses now take 65HP damage from the blade.
+	    * Bosses now take 6.5 (650 HP) damage from the blade.
     * Plasmasaber
       * Removed the damage flag on player type
-	  * Now deals a flat damage of 5.0 to all targets (OHK to all players, low tier zombies), 500HP damage to bosses.
+	  * Now deals a flat damage of 5.0 to all targets (OHK to all players, low tier zombies), 500 HP damage to bosses.
+	  * Reduced the melee attack cooldown from 1.5 seconds to 0.8 seconds.
+	  * Holding the Plasmasaber will grant you a protective buff preventing zombie infection from impact damage.
+	    * You can still be infected by taking zombie based projectile damage.
   * Sidearms
     * At the moment, the two statistical outliers in the pool (Crimson Hawk and Pulse Phaser) feel close to being perfect, some minor tuning will help get them there.
     * Crimson Hawk Pistol